SAAIVIGNESH-S/CKA-2024/Resources/Day03/readme.md

 ```

 - Using the text editor of your choice, paste the below content:
 Note: Details about the below Dockerfile have already been shared in the video

+move the required things and install the required packages in installer stage
+move just the build to the NGINX container that will serve the app

+Files copied during the COPY . . in the installer stage are not persisted to the final image unless you explicitly copy them using COPY --from=installer in the deployer stage.
+The COPY --from=installer command persists the built files (/app/build) to the /usr/share/nginx/html directory in the NGINX container, where they will be served.

+exec -it (interactive tty) gives default pwd as / (since WORKDIR is not specified in deployer stage)
 ```
 FROM node:18-alpine AS installer
 WORKDIR /app